ibm-cloud-docs/discovery-data/configuring-fields.md

 As you annotate the representative documents, Watson learns and starts to predict annotations.

-## When to use SDU
+## When to use Smart Document Understanding
 {: #sdu-when}

-The SDU tool works better with some project types:
+The Smart Document Understanding (SDU) tool works better with some project types:

-- The Smart Document Understanding tool is most beneficial when used with *Document Retrieval* projects.
+- The tool is most beneficial when used with *Document Retrieval* projects.
 Use it to add custom fields to [the set of fields that are indexed by default](#sdu-default-fields).
 - *Document Retrieval for Contracts* projects apply a custom SDU model to the documents in your collection automatically.
 It basically does the work for you.
 Instead of making you annotate contract-related content in your documents, it uses a pretrained SDU model that already knows how to recognize terms and concepts that are significant to contracts.
 As a result, you cannot apply a user-trained SDU model to this project type, but you also don't need to.
-- The best way to prepare a collection for use in *Conversational Search* projects is to identify discrete question and answer pairs.
+- The best way to prepare a collection for use in *Conversational Search* projects is to identify discrete question-and-answer pairs.
 You can use the SDU tool to do so.
-If your {{site.data.keyword.discoveryshort}} instance is hosted in {{site.data.keyword.cloud_notm}}, you can enable the FAQ extraction feature, which basically does the work of identifying question and answer pairs for you.
+If your {{site.data.keyword.discoveryshort}} instance is hosted in {{site.data.keyword.cloud_notm}}, you can enable the FAQ extraction feature, which basically does the work of identifying question-and-answer pairs for you.
 - The SDU editor is not often used with *Content Mining* projects.

 The SDU editor can annotate the following file types only: